ajandris/tic-tac-toe/README.md

    * If a player manages to get three of their marks in a row, they win!
    * The winning line can be:
      * Horizontal (across a row)
      * Vertical (down a column)
      * Diagonal (from one corner to the opposite corner)

-6. Ties:
+6. Ties (draw):

-   * If all nine squares are filled, and neither player has achieved three in a row, the game ends in a tie.
+   * If all nine squares are filled, and neither player has achieved three in a row, the game ends in a tie (draw).

 7. Zero-Sum Game:

    * Tic-Tac-Toe is a zero-sum game.
 This means that if both players play optimally, the game will always end in a tie.
    * However, with some simple strategies, you can increase your chances of winning.

+8. User can set up preferences:
+   * symbol to play with ("X" or "O"),
+   * difficulty level (easy, medium or pro),
+   * who starts the game: player or computer.

+9. Settings user is playing with are shown on the block Settings.

+10. Block "Score" shows the summary result in series of played games.
+Button "Reset" sets all results to zero.

 ## Used Technologies